fedorenchik/PlanetVim/docs/MENU_REVIEW.md

 ### MD-03 · Superseded by owner request · Compact menu styles

-- [x] PlanetVim → Menu Style offers Emoji (default), Plain, and Descriptive.
+- [x] The PlanetVim menu directly offers Menu Style: Emoji (default), Plain, and Descriptive instead of nesting these choices in a submenu.
   Descriptive mode shows exactly one of the six groups; PlanetVim always remains visible.
 Style and selected group are saved across restarts.
 Compact styles retain the independent group toggles.
 Dynamic buffer, session, GUI and run